This blog post was originally posted on June 1, 2020 and was updated on February 1, 2021.

 Keeping the romance alive when you’re stuck together 24/7 doesn’t have to be a chore!

 It’s amazing how many things you can do if you’re housebound or everything is shut.
-We’ve compiled 30 great date night ideas for staying loved up in lockdown.
+We’ve compiled 30 great ideas for a date night at home to help you stay loved up in lockdown.

 1. Get dolled up and play bartender

-The bars may be on pause, but that doesn’t mean you can’t get glammed up and spend an evening supping with your favorite person.
+Going out to bars may be on pause, but that doesn’t mean you can’t get glammed up and spend an evening sipping handcrafted drinks with your favorite person.
 Try a virtual cocktail making workshop or even learn to make your own vermouth (!) with Devour’s very own Luke, a guide in Barcelona.

 2. Bring your favorite country to you

-Just because you can’t go to your favorite country right now doesn’t mean you can’t bring said favorite country right into your home.
+Just because you can’t go to your favorite international destination right now doesn’t mean you can’t bring said destination right into your home.
 Play traditional music, hang up some beautiful images of monuments or beaches, get some vacation clothes and of course, cook some authentic local food.

 Need some ideas?
 For everything from delicious Madrid-style gambas al ajillo to Parisian soupe à l’oignon, check out our digital cookbook with more than 50 easy-to-follow recipes from all over Europe.